JingZe-Liang/StarPansharpeing_v1/README.md

 ## Logs

+2025/05/25
+> 1. Only convolution layers of tokenizer will make the norm and the max value of layers to be larger. **Add Attention or LiteMLA will fix this issue**.
+> This issue happens not only in cosmos tokenizer but also in LDM AutoencoderKL.

+- [ ] Try to find if add attention will fix the diffbands input low quality reconstrution.

 2025/05/21

 > 1. MoE tokenizer does not work well using triton RMS norm (**may due to the gn?**)